zteo-google/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 ## Header name

-In order to increase interoperability across multiple protocols and encourage successful integration by default it is recommended to keep the header name lower case.
+In order to increase interoperability across multiple protocols and encourage successful integrations, it is recommended to keep the header name lower case.
 Header name is a single word without any delimiters like hyphen (`-`).

 Header name: `traceparent`